 Jordan has a relatively widespread communication infrastructure and internet usage in big cities.
 WiFi coverage can be limited, especially in remote areas.

-In order to get a local sim card in Jordan, you will require two things – an unlocked mobile phone and a passport.
+If you'd like to get a local sim card in Jordan, you will require two things – an unlocked mobile phone and a passport.
 It is best to get your mobile phone unlocked at home.
 There may be some conditions you should be aware of, so check with your phone provider.

 The currency of Jordan is Jordanian Dinar.
 Is denoted by JOD or JD.

-- Coca-Cola 0,50-1 JD per can
+- Can of coke: 0,50-1 JD

 Displays of affection by LGBTQ+ couples may attract a negative response.